Fellowship Programs

 Neurocrine Biosciences

-The two-year Field Medical Affairs/Medical Science Liaison (MSL) Fellowship is designed to provide the trainee with a comprehensive understanding of the MSL role and insight into the various roles within Medical Affairs.
-The fellowship will provide training activities that support company goals as well as developmental opportunities through broad-based hands-on experiences and mentorships that integrate them into several Medical Affairs strategic initiatives.
-Upon completion of the program, the Fellow will be better prepared for the challenges of an MSL career in the pharmaceutical industry.
+The one-year Medical Communications Fellowship is designed to provide the trainee a broad understanding of the various roles and responsibilities within Medical Communications with an in-depth focus on Medical Information and Content Development.
+The fellowship will provide training activities that support company goals as well as developmental opportunities through broad-based hands-on experiences and mentorships that integrate them into several medical strategic initiatives.
+Upon completion of the program, the Fellow will be better prepared for the challenges of a Medical Affairs career in the pharmaceutical industry.

 Fellowship Objectives

-The one-year Medical Communications Fellowship is designed to provide the trainee a broad understanding of the various roles and responsibilities within Medical Affairs.
-The fellowship will provide training activities that support company goals; as well as developmental opportunities through broad-based hands-on experiences and mentorships that integrate them into several medical strategic initiatives.
-Upon completion of the program, the Fellow will be better prepared for the challenges of a Medical Communications career in the pharmaceutical industry.
+The one-year Medical Communications Fellowship is designed to provide the trainee a broad understanding of the various roles and responsibilities within Medical Communications with an in-depth focus on Medical Information and Content Development.
+The fellowship will provide training activities that support company goals as well as developmental opportunities through broad-based hands-on experiences and mentorships that integrate them into several medical strategic initiatives.
+Upon completion of the program, the Fellow will be better prepared for the challenges of a Medical Affairs career in the pharmaceutical industry.

 Fellowship Objectives

-• Deliver accurate, scientifically balanced and evidence-based information to healthcare providers and patients
+• Medical Information: Deliver accurate, fair-balanced, evidence-based information to patients and healthcare professionals

-• Create, and update key resources used by internal and external stakeholders to communicate disease state information, and data on Neurocrine approved and pipeline products
+• Medical Content Development: Create, manage, and update key resources to communicate disease state information and clinical data on both approved and pipeline products

-• Assist in the execution of strategic publication plans
+• Publications: Train in cross-functional teams to assist with the execution of the strategic publication plans

-• Support the development of educational materials based on Neurocrine therapies and disease states
+• Medical Training: Collaborate with key internal stakeholders to support the development of educational materials based on Neurocrine therapies and disease states

 Fellowship Objectives